buu342/N64-UNFLoader/README.md

 There is no checksum in place to detect the authenticity of the data.
 This might be implemented at a later date...

+### Known issues

+All known issues are mentioned in the [issues page](https://github.com/buu342/N64-UNFLoader/issues).
+Suggestions also belong there.

 ### Credits
 Marshallh for providing the 64Drive USB application code which this program was based off of.